-Astronomers using the Hubble Space Telescope discovered a fourth moon orbiting the icy dwarf planet Pluto in 2011.
-The tiny, new satellite - temporarily designated S/2011 (134340) 1 (and sometimes called P4) - was uncovered in a Hubble survey searching for rings around the dwarf planet.
+Astronomers using the Hubble Space Telescope discovered a fourth moon orbiting the icy dwarf planet Pluto in 2011 while searching for rings around the dwarf planet.
+The moon was temporarily designated S/2011 (134340) 1 (and sometimes called P4) and was officially named Kerberos by the International Astronomical Union (IAU) in 2013.

-The finding is a result of ongoing work to support NASA's New Horizons mission, scheduled to fly through the Pluto system in 2015.
+The discovery of Kerberos was the result of ongoing work to support NASA's New Horizons mission, scheduled to fly through the Pluto system in 2015.
 The mission is designed to provide new insights about worlds at the edge of our solar system.
 Hubble's mapping of Pluto's surface and discovery of its satellites have been invaluable to planning for New Horizons' close encounter.

 The dwarf planet's entire moon system is believed to have formed by a collision between Pluto and similar-sized body early in the history of the solar system.
 The smashup flung material that coalesced into the family of satellites observed around Pluto.
 There may be even more moons to discover.